jonnonz1/nz-statute-book/acts/public/2017/outer-space-and-high-altitude-activities-act-2017.md

   - **permit holder** means—
     (a) in relation to a payload permit, the person who is the sole holder of the payload permit or all of the holders of the payload permit, as the case may be:
     (b) in relation to an overseas payload permit, the person who is the sole holder of the overseas payload permit or all of the holders of the overseas payload permit, as the case may be
+  - **protective security arrangements** means arrangements to counter security threats in relation to activities under a licence, permit, or authorisation, including—
+    (a) personnel security arrangements (for example, security clearance assessments); and (b) information security arrangements (for example, information assurance, cybersecurity activities, and protecting classified information); and
+    (c) physical security arrangements (for example, making premises secure)
   - **Registration Convention** means the Convention on Registration of Objects Launched into Outer Space done at New York on 14 January 1975
+  - **regulated activity** has the meaning given to it in section 49A(2)
-  - **related equipment** , in relation to a launch vehicle, payload, high-altitude vehicle, or high-altitude payload means support equipment, ancillary items, components, and spare parts required to carry out the launch or other activities
+  - **related equipment** , in relation to any launch vehicle, payload, high-altitude vehicle, high-altitude payload, or ground-based space infrastructure, means support equipment, ancillary items, components, and spare parts required to carry out the launch or other activities
   - **security Ministers** means—
     (a) the Minister responsible for the New Zealand Security Intelligence Service; and (b) the Minister responsible for the Government Communications Security Bureau